 In today’s fast-paced technological landscape, organizations increasingly embrace container orchestration through Kubernetes to streamline their IT application hosting and enhance operational efficiency.
-However, while the initial setup (Day 1) may seem straightforward, the real test begins with the ongoing management (Day 2), where complexities arise, often overwhelming even the most seasoned teams, let alone those just starting out.
+However, while the initial setup (Day 1) may seem straightforward, the real test begins with the ongoing management (Day 2), where the need for effective platform engineering becomes critical, often overwhelming even the most seasoned teams, let alone those just starting out.

 The Illusion of Simplicity: Day 1 with Kubernetes